aniqp/Movie-Recommendation-Engine/README.md

 This app implements a [content-based movie recommendation engine](https://www.analyticssteps.com/blogs/what-content-based-recommendation-system-machine-learning) using a cosine similarity algorithm and the NumPy, pandas and scikit-learn libraries.

 A list of 5000 movies from IMDB are used in this project.
-Using a combination of the words in the 'keywords' and 'genre' columns from the dataset, each movie is represented as a vector, with each word representing a dimension.
+Using a combination of the words in the 'keywords' and 'genre' columns from the dataset, each movie is plotted as a vector, with each word representing a dimension.
 The cosine of the angle between the vectors is calculated to determine how similar the movies are.

 ![Movie Recommendation Engine Demo](movie_demo.png)